-As a marketer, you can greatly benefit from your research into consumer buying and online behavior habits.
-It gives you a better understanding of what they want, enabling you to gauge what they expect.
+You can greatly benefit from your research into consumer buying and online behavior habits as a marketer.
+It gives you a better understanding of what they want, enabling you to gauge their expectations.
 Also, such an approach is useful to figure out what motivates a customer to make a purchase.
 Before releasing a product into the market, it is best to evaluate these trends and see whether customers like it using market research techniques.

 Marketers may learn about the preferences and dislikes of their target audience and use this information to plan and implement their marketing strategies.